Updated: Feb 6

-Notice to Reader – done with compilations, or
+Notice to Reader –performed with compilations, or

-Financial Accountants and Management Accountants It is important to understand your requirements and your expectations when you hire or engage an accountant, as well as understand what functions they are able to perform for your business.
-Not all and in fact most do not perform all functions.
-In some cases you might have a financial accountant to compile your statements and help you file your business taxes.
-You might then need to engage a management accountant to come in and help you with functions such a performing feasibility studies or helping you with functions such a budgeting, pricing, costing, productivity analysis, or profit analysis.
-In many cases you will have accountants that will perform some functions of each based on their background and clientele.
-If you have an accountant that performs all of the functions you require, it is essential that you engage them for all the purposes you require.
-As with any professional you hire, they are not going to just provide you with advice on a particular issue with your business when that is not what you have hired them to do.
+It is essential to understand your requirements and expectations when you hire or engage an accountant, as well as what functions they can perform for your business.
+Most accountants do not perform all financial and management accounting functions.
+Sometimes, you might have a financial accountant compile your statements and help you file your business taxes.
+You might then need to engage a management accountant to come in and help you with functions such as performing feasibility studies or assisting you with operations such as budgeting, pricing, costing, productivity analysis, or profit analysis.
+In many cases, you will have accountants that will perform some functions of each based on their background and clientele.
+You must understand what services you need and what offering the accountant you hire provides.
+As with any professional you hire, they will not just give you advice on a particular issue with your business when that is not what you have hired them to do.

 RK Fischer & Associates provides management accounting services, as one of our partners is a CPA,CMA.
 He develops all of the financials for our feasibility studies and business plans and provides financial management services, including business valuations and controller services.